rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Issues;
 {{< /highlight >}}

-Moreover, note how the component is only named Issues and not IssueList.
-Personally I like to make this naming convention to break down the rendering of a list of items: Issues, IssueList and IssueItem.
-Whereas Issues is the container component where you query the data and filter the issues eventually, and the IssueList and IssueItem are only there as presentational components for rendering purposes.
-In contrast, the Repository feature module hasn't such a Repositories component, because there was no need for it in the first place.
+Note how the component is named Issues, not IssueList.
+The naming convention is used to break down the rendering of a list of items: Issues, IssueList and IssueItem.
+Issues is the container component, where you query the data and filter the issues, and the IssueList and IssueItem are only there as presentational components for rendering.
+In contrast, the Repository feature module hasn't a Repositories component, because there was no need for it.
 The list of repositories already came from the Organization and Profile components and the Repository module's components are mainly only there for the rendering.

 Let's start implementing Issues and IssueList components in the *src/Issue/IssueList/index.js* file.
 You could argue to split both components up into their own files, but for the sake of this tutorial, they are kept together in one file.